jhammarstedt/katacoda-scenarios/README.md

 This repo contains interactive tutorials in katacoda.

-Feel free to try my first one available [here](https://www.katacoda.com/jhamm) 🛠
+Feel free to try the first one available [here](https://www.katacoda.com/jhamm) 🛠